 Why this course?
-This is a course that originates from my desire to share my knowledge of the mysterious as fascinating world of Quantum Physics.
-Considering how the media (sometimes also physicists) present Quantum Theory focusing only on highly dubious ideas and speculations backed by no evidence or, worse, promote pseudo-scientific hypes that fall regularly into and out of fashion, I felt it necessary to create a serious introduction to the conceptual foundations of Quantum Physics for all.
-The world needs to know what Quantum Mechanics is, as it really is, beyond vulgarized oversimplifications which have led only to misunderstandings.
-This is also a long-term project, which aims at demystifying quantum physics.
-An extended and detailed treatise that aims at rising the global awareness on a subject I love to talk about.
-I have worked hard to create not just a “quantum physics for dummies” course but a a high level and professional account which remains nevertheless accessible to all.
-I sincerely hope you will enjoy it and that it will make you discover new realities.
-I will continue to work on it.
-You can help by enrolling.
+This is an introductory course (Basics) that originates from my desire to share my knowledge of the mysterious and fascinating world of Quantum Physics.
+Considering how the media (sometimes also physicists) present Quantum Theory focusing only on highly dubious ideas and speculations backed by no evidence or, worse, promote pseudo-scientific hypes that fall regularly into and out of fashion, I felt it necessary to create a serious introduction to the conceptual foundations of Quantum Physics.
+The second part (Supplemental), which focuses further on some selected topics, can be found on the Udemy portal as well.

-Since in schools, colleges and universities, Quantum Physics is taught with a dry and almost exclusively technical approach which furnishes only a superficial insight on its foundations, this course is recommended also to school, undergraduate and graduate students who would like to look further.
-Not only physicists could (re-)discover some topics but philosophers and historians of science could acquire with this course a basic preparation which is unlikely to be offered in most departments.
+Even though these lectures are not a replacement for college courses they could complement it.
+University or college classes do not address the foundations and the philosophical aspects of Quantum Physics, teaching Quantum Mechanics mostly from the formal and mathematical perspective, which is something we will restrict only to the essential basics here.
+While in schools, colleges and universities, Quantum Physics is taught with a dry and almost exclusively technical approach which furnishes only a superficial insight on its foundations, this course is recommended also to high school, undergraduate and graduate students who would like to look further.
+Not only physicists could (re-)discover some topics but philosophers, engineers, IT students or historians of science could acquire with this course a basic preparation which is unlikely to be offered in most departments.
 This online course proposes itself also to become part of a faculty curriculum in departments or other institutions which would like to expand their interests towards the foundations of Quantum Physics (contact the instructor for details).

 What is it about?
-A course on the conceptual foundations of Quantum Physics on topics that you won't find elsewhere explained at introductory level, designed to be a comprehensive A-Z guide that will save you a ton of time in searching elsewhere trying to piece all the different information together.
+A course on the conceptual foundations of Quantum Physics on topics that you won't find elsewhere explained at introductory level.
 It will lead you by hand as clearly as possible from the abc of Quantum Mechanics to the most recent experiments and its implications.

 My aim is to deliver the material necessary so that you will be able by yourself to distinguish between mere speculative (and more or less extravagant) interpretations in fashion, and the real Quantum Theory and its experimental facts as it is.

-Note: Those living in countries with the PPP ranking below 50 (see the list of countries by GDP (PPP) per capita on Wikipedia) will get a $9.99 special offer coupon.
-Send an id to email@example.com - School, college or university students will get a free coupon.
+Note I: School, college or university students will get a 30 days free coupon.
 Send an e-mail from your school/department account (or the scan of an id) to firstname.lastname@example.org and you will get the coupon.